A Geometry-Based View of Mahalanobis OOD Detection: Comparative Study of Self-Supervised Models

+\paragraph{Ablation protocol.} Figure~\ref{fig:combined_mds_analysis} (bottom) reports an ablation study where we recompute the FPR using only the first $K$ eigen-directions (forward ablation) or only the last $K$ directions (backward ablation).
+This isolates whether discrimination arises from high-variance structure (small $i$) or from low-variance components that receive strong inverse-variance weighting (large $i$).

-\paragraph{Key Insights} \emph{(1) Large OOD separation $S_i$ do not always yield lower FPR:} for example, BEiTV2 FT In1k exhibits stronger separation across all three distance metrics yet performs on par with—or worse than—BEiTV2 FT In21k. \emph{(2) The number of dimensions required for optimal detection varies widely:} some models saturate quickly, whereas others need nearly the full spectrum.
-Backward ablation reveals that ViT In21k achieves its best FPR using only the second half of the spectrum, indicating that directions of \emph{smaller explained variance} can be more discriminative for OOD-ness. \emph{(3) MMD results show that certain models rely heavily on class-discriminative features}, while others—such as CLIP—spread OOD samples far from ID data regardless of their classes, consistently achieving low MMD scores.
+\paragraph{Results.} Figure~\ref{fig:combined_mds_analysis} reveals three recurring behaviors across models. (i) Large per-direction separation does not necessarily yield low FPR: for example, BEiTV2 FT In1k exhibits stronger separation across many directions yet performs on par with (or worse than) BEiTV2 FT In21k. (ii) The effective number of eigen-directions needed for strong detection varies substantially: some models saturate quickly with small $K$, while others require most of the spectrum to approach their best FPR. (iii) Backward ablation shows that low-variance directions can dominate discrimination in some settings; e.g., ViT In21k attains its best FPR primarily from the latter part of the spectrum, suggesting that small-variance components can carry disproportionate OOD signal after inverse-variance weighting.
+These observations motivate our later stability analysis: performance is governed not only by mean ID–OOD separation but also by how quadratic weighting interacts with the representation spectrum and the allocation of sample energy across eigen-directions.